 Help to Buy & Shared Equity – What is it?

 With the Shared Equity Schemes, a shortage of savings will not stop you from getting your dream new build home.
+Although these arrangements are now veiwed with much caution and you are advised to read all the contracts and make your own investigations.

 Shared Equity is really a type of shared house purchase.